Scientific research and innovations

 Unrelated parallel machine scheduling with new criteria: Complexity and models

-In this paper, a scheduling problem on non-identical parallel machines with auxiliary resources and sequence-dependent and machine-dependent setup times is studied.
-This problem can be found in various manufacturing contexts, and in particular in workshops of wafer manufacturing facilities.
-Three different criteria are defined and analyzed: The number of products completed before the end of a given time horizon, the weighted sum of completion times and the number of auxiliary resource moves.
-The first criterion is maximized, while the two others are minimized.
-The first and the third criteria are not classical in scheduling theory, but are justified in industrial settings…
+In the following, we study a scheduling problem on non-identical parallel machines with auxiliary resources and sequence-dependent and machine-dependent setup times.
+Three different criteria are defined and analyzed altogether: The number of products completed before the end of a given time horizon, the weighted sum of completion times and the number of auxiliary resource moves…

 Bitar, A., Dauzère-Pérès, S., & Yugma, C.